gtheler/thesis/110-sds/sds.md

 >
 > From [Eric Raymond](http://www.catb.org/esr/)’s [The Art of Unix Programming](http://www.catb.org/esr/writings/taoup/)

-Feenox is indeed the third version written from scratch after a first implementation in 2009 (different small components with different names) and a second one (named wasora) which was far more complex and had far more features circa 2012--2014.
+Feenox is indeed the third version written from scratch after a first implementation in 2009 (different small components with different names) and a second one (named wasora that allowed dynamically-shared plugins to be linked at runtime to provide particular PDEs) which was far more complex and had far more features circa 2012--2015pets.
 The third attempt, FeenoX, explicitly addresses the “do one thing well” idea from Unix.

-Furthermore, not only is FeenoX itself both [free](https://www.gnu.org/philosophy/free-sw.en.html) and [open-source](https://opensource.com/resources/what-open-source) software but, following the _rule of composition_, it also is designed to connect and to work with  other free and open source software such as
+Furthermore, not only is FeenoX itself both [free](https://www.gnu.org/philosophy/free-sw.en.html) and [open-source](https://opensource.com/resources/what-open-source) software but, following the _rule of composition_ (@sec-unix-composition), it also is designed to connect and to work with  other free and open source software such as

  * [Gmsh](http://gmsh.info/) for pre and/or post-processing
  * [ParaView](https://www.paraview.org/) for post-processing